 I later added a few more rows.

-I followed the pattern at Painted Wool Vest, but I used cream colored acrylic yarn.
+vest on 2021-12-06 I followed the pattern at Painted Wool Vest , but I used cream colored acrylic yarn.

 I had to work really hard to understand the pattern since it has a lot of repeats and is not very clear about where you start.